 A piece of advice for not hogging lane… Get stronger.

 2 – Do not set up top rope on fix gear

 If you need to set up a top rope on an outdoor route be it to work on your project or for others to climb.
 You should always set up the top rope using your carabiners at the anchor.
 Why you should not set up top rope by treading your rope through the fixed gear at the anchor is to minimize wear and tear of the fixed gear.
 Imagine every climber top rope on fixed gear at the anchor.
 The gear will wear out and eventually, there will be one unlucky climber at the anchor looking at a totally worn out anchor.

 If you are working on a project, you should be the one putting up the gears.
 If draws are already on the wall and the owner of the draws lets you use them then great, lucky you.
 However, if you drag a friend down to the crag with the sole purpose of having him or her put up draws for you to work on your project and worst still help you clean draws after.
 Maybe you should pick an easier project or get strong enough to at least put up and clean the draws yourself.

 4 – Keep your beta to yourself

 Seeing someone struggling on the crux that you breeze through gives you the urge to share your wisdom with the climber.
-Unfortunately, not all climbers are grateful to you well intentions.
-Climbers are a unique bunch not every climber wants help especially if he or she is on an onsight attempt or wants to figure out the crux on their own.
+Unfortunately, not all climbers are grateful for your good intentions.
+Climbers are a unique bunch, not every climber wants help especially if he or she is on an onsight attempt or wants to figure out the crux on their own.
 Hence, it is best to keep your beta to yourself.

 5 – Share beta only if you are beta worthy